greycat-amc/OpenVas-/docs/01-openvas-overview.md

 # OpenVAS Overview

 OpenVAS is an open-source vulnerability scanner that is part of the Greenbone Vulnerability Management (GVM) framework.It is designed to detect security vulnerabilities in systems and services by executing thousands of vulnerability tests against a target host.
+OpenVAS is designed to run on Linux systems.
+There is currently no official native version available for Windows.

 Main components:
 - OpenVAS Scanner